-5).
-IGD was defined as "persistent and recurrent use of the internet to engage in games, often it negatively affects an individual's personal, social. and/or educational/occupational activities in the previous 12-month period [3].
+The WHO outlined that GD manifests itself when the gaming behavior pattern is so it negatively affects severe that an individual's personal, social. and/or educational/occupational activities in the previous 12-month period [3].
 Similarly, the DSM-5 suggested that the provision of the IGD diagnosis required that, five out of nine criteria must be endorsed over a 12-month period (see Table 1 for the WHO and APA criteria).
-The nine

-(GD) as a formal diagnosis in the 11th revision of the International Classification of Diseases empirical scrutiny [5,6], prompting concerns regarding the legitimacy of disordered gaming as a mental health issue [7,8].
+The nine IGD criteria proposed by the APA have been subject to extensive conceptual debate and empirical scrutiny [5,6], prompting concerns regarding the legitimacy of disordered gaming as a mental health issue [7,8].
 Furthermore, IGD psychometric studies have illustrated intercriterion differences in diagnostic power [9-11].
 Interestingly, the WHO [3,12] proposed a different set of three core criteria (see Table 1) to assess GD (with much less psychometric scrutiny to date).